-While your day-to-day duties may vary depending on the projects you are involved with, to give you an idea of what you might expect in your first year as a trainee patent attorney, Chris Anderson, a trainee in the IT & Engineering team, comments on working life at GJE.
+While your day-to-day duties may vary depending on the projects you are involved with, to give you an idea of what you can expect when you join us, Chris Anderson, Associate in the IT & Engineering team, looks back at his first year as a trainee at GJE.

 “Starting simultaneously at the beginning and end of an average day, one of the most unconventional things about life as a trainee in the patent profession is just how conventional the working hours are for a job in the legal services sector.
 The profession gives employees the opportunity to maintain a good work–life balance, with a just-before-nine start and a just-after-five finish being the norm rather than the exception for most trainees, meaning you do not have to forgo your hobbies and interests to pursue a career as a patent attorney.